IBM Cloud Docs

 Enabling versioning is a prerequisite for enabling Object Lock.
 If a bucket is created using the x-amz-bucket-object-lock-enabled header, versioning will automatically be enabled.

 Deleting a versioned object creates a delete marker.
-The object may appear to be deleted, but if the object is protected it is impossible to delete the protected version.
+The object may appear to be deleted, but if the object is protected it is impossible to delete the protected version in COMPLIANCE mode.
 Delete markers themselves are not protected.
+However, for objects locked under GOVERNANCE mode, authorized users with the bypass-governance-retention permission can delete the object before the retention period expires, provided no legal hold is active on the object.

 Replication